-As a sales manager or director, you can only influence your team’s individual sales performance on two axis -- their skill set, and their motivation.
+As a sales manager or director, you can only influence your team’s sales performance in two dimensions: Their skill set (what they can do), and their motivation (how repeatedly or passionately they do it).
 Improving your team’s skill set is a largely objective process.
 By evaluating current performance metrics and comparing them to a successful end state, you can diagnose what areas need improvement and act accordingly.

 1) Build trust with the people on your team.

 The foundation of motivation is trust.
 If your team doesn’t trust you and doesn’t believe you have their best interests at heart, it’ll be difficult for them to feel inspired and driven by their work.
 When salespeople are unmotivated, you won’t be able to re-inspire them unless you have an open and honest conversation about their challenges and goals -- something that simply won’t happen without trust.
 It’s a vicious -- or virtuous -- cycle.

 Managers have to create trust and then maintain it by engaging with their team in a consistent, nurturing fashion.
 The best way to build trust is to be completely transparent.
 Simply discussing trust can be a great way of starting off on the right foot.

 In my 30-year career, I’ve used one simple soundbite to kick off this conversation.
 It might seem like a squishy question, but it’s never failed to work.
 I simply say, “Julia, I want to make sure we are in a trusting relationship.
 How can we build trust between us?”

 It’s pretty direct and it’s a great way to explain to the team that I am interested in working on a business relationship, rather than being their boss.